SoamyaAgrawal17/SAVS/README.md

 3. localhost:5000 app.py

-Documented API
+Documented API:

   Link: https://gracious-lalande-802898.netlify.app/

-System Tests Corresponding to API
+System Tests Corresponding to API:

   Link: https://documenter.getpostman.com/view/14290543/UVC9gkKY

-Unit Test Documentation
+Unit Tests:

-Link:
+Command to run unit test:
+We have covered all the methods implemented in ClubService, EventService, and StudentService.
+For Controller methods, we have used the above System Tests.
+Unit tests for Controllers is planned to be implemented as part of the next iteration.

 References: